CaseyScott/Discover-travel/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. In a linux enviroment like cloud9 IDE type git clone then paste the URl from the clone with HTTPS

+- For other ways to clone or other information about cloning a repository [GitHub.com](https://caseyscott.github.io/Discover-travel/)

 ### Making changes
 1. From the clone you as a developer can make changes to the repository
 2. Once your changes have been testing you can set up your GitHub pages to Deploy automatically when ever you push to GitHub.